-IV.
+III.
 Notice of Non-Discrimination

-The University expressly prohibits any form of discrimination and harassment on the basis of any University recognized protected classification, including sex, race, color, age, religion, national or ethnic origin, sexual orientation, gender identity or expression, pregnancy, marital status, medical condition, veteran status, or disability in any decision regarding admissions, employment, or involvement in a University program or activity in accordance with the letter and spirit of federal, state, and local non-discrimination and equal opportunity laws, such as Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, The Age Discrimination in Employment Act, The Americans with Disabilities Act and ADA Amendments Act, The Equal Pay Act, the Pennsylvania

-Human Relations Act, and the Borough of Eastern Ordinance on Non-Discrimination.
+The University expressly prohibits any form of discrimination and harassment on the basis of any University recognized protected classification, including sex, race, color, age, religion, national or ethnic origin, sexual orientation, gender identity, expression, and transition status, pregnancy and related conditions, marital status, medical condition, veteran status, or disability in any decision regarding admissions, employment, or involvement in a University program or activity in accordance with the letter and spirit of federal, state, and local non-discrimination and equal opportunity laws, such as Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, The Age Discrimination in Employment Act, The Americans with Disabilities Act and ADA Amendments Act, The Equal Pay Act, the Pennsylvania Human Relations Act, and the Borough of Eastern Ordinance on Non-Discrimination.